 These are the recommended compensations for various rabbinic services.
 Adjustments can be made to accommodate those with low or fixed incomes.

-~ Adult tutorials: studying for conversion/ basic Judaism: $36 per hour.
+~ Spiritual counseling sessions and adult tutorials; studying for conversion/ basic Judaism: $50-75 per hours

-~ Children’s lessons including Bar/Bat Mitzvah preparation: $40 for one student for 45 minutes.
-I prefer that students come to me for their lessons, but if I need to travel to students, I charge $.50 per kilometer.
+Children’s lessons including Bar/Bat Mitzvah preparation: $50 for one student for 45 minutes.
+I prefer that students come to me for their lessons, but if I need to travel to students, I charge $.50 per kilometre.